 - Tourists can travel the Puerto Princesa Underground River in fibreglass boats.

 - Only 4.3 kilometers of the entire length of the river can be easily traveled by boats.
-To travel the remaining 3.9 kilometres, you have to obtain a special permit.
+To travel the remaining 3.9 kilometers, you have to obtain a special permit.

 - There is a dome inside the cave which reaches 300 meters above the river.